How to Convert Photoshop brushes to PNG files using GIMP (free image editing software)

 That’s it.

-Now, you have a beautiful PNG file created from beautiful bsilvia’s Photoshop brush.
+Now, you have a beautiful PNG file created from bsilvia’s Photoshop brushes.

 Meow!